qcuaeh/molalignlib/README.md

     ./build.sh

-It will create the executable inside the *build* directory.
+It will create the *molalign* executable inside the *build* directory.

 Program options
 ---------------